Simone-Alghisi/transcribe/README.md

 python -m asr
 ```

+The program will transcribe each file in the [`input`](./input) folder and place its transcription into the [`output`](./output) folder.
+Files that have already been transcribed will not be transcribed again.

 You can take a look at the full list of arguments by adding `--help` to the previous command.

 ## License